3neutronstar/ACGAN-PyTorch/README.md

 # Conditional Image Synthesis With Auxiliary Classifier GANs
 This project is from [ACGAN-PyTorch](https://github.com/clvrai/ACGAN-PyTorch).
 Just fix the code for implementing correctly.
+(PyTorch version)</br>
-(PyTorch version) Also, add the image generation code `generate_image.py`, if the checkpoint exists.
+Also, add the image generation code `generate_image.py`, if the checkpoint exists.